yoshig/ajax_project/README.md

 Let's allow users to tag secrets when they create them.
 Add `Tag` and `SecretTagging` models.
 Set up appropriate associations.
 As ever, add appropriate validations/DB constraints.
 Add indices.
-Setup appropriate associations.

 Because `Secret` `has_many :tags, :through => :secret_taggings`, we
 can use `Secret#tag_ids=`.
 We saw how to tag a secret with many tags